awhile ago i learned LinkedIn is a tool for people who want jobs. i don’t want a job, so i cancelled LinkedIn.

 there are jobs before The Job, of course, called interviews. interviews are auditions to not be famous, and i don’t want to audition for anything, anymore, either.

-but i’m a public creature. more than zero strangers email me. so here is Ryan Kulp’s résumé for future Twitter followers.
+but alas, i’m a public creature. more than zero strangers email me. so here is Ryan Kulp’s résumé for future tribe members.

 as a kid i earned allowance for vacuuming, dusting, and scrubbing the bathroom.